The definitive guide to error handling in Rust

 You know what Option is already. &(dyn Error + 'static) simply means "a reference to some error that may live for the whole duration of the program".

-The 'static lifetime is very important for error handling, because errors are often handled long after the code that causes them returns, sometimes on a different thread.
+The 'static lifetime is important for error handling, because errors are often handled long after the code that causes them returns, sometimes on a different thread.

 Good luck handling an error that's been dropped unexpectedly!
 Rust protects us from this scenario.